Secret-diary/Prodigy_cs_04/README.md

 This Python code uses the pynput.keyboard library to create a simple keylogger.
 It listens for keyboard events, writes the pressed keys to a log file named keylog.txt, and formats the output for readability.

+## Requirements

+1. pynput Library: The code imports the Listener class from the pynput.keyboard module, which is part of the pynput library.
+You can install the pynput library using pip, the Python package manager.

+                   pip install pynput

 ## Usage

 1. To get the code